castorini/pyserini/docs/working-with-cord19.md

 For an article that does not contain full text, all the above methods behave the same way, except that `body()` returns an empty array.

-## Loading Data Into Neo4j
+## Load Data Into Neo4j

-Download Neo4j Desktop: https://neo4j.com/download-center/

-Create new project.
-Create a new graph and start the database.
+The easiest way to get started with Neo4j and start an instance is to [download the Neo4j desktop](https://neo4j.com/download-center/).

+In the desktop app create a new project and add a database (create local graph).
+Give it any name and password and use Neo4j version `4.0.4`.
+The click "start" to start running database locally.

+Once you have the [Pyserini development environment](https://github.com/castorini/pyserini#development-installation) setup run the `neo4j_loader.py` script in the root of the pyserini project.

-Run the `neo4j_loader.py` script and move the `articles.csv` and `edges.csv` to the import directory of Neo4j. https://neo4j.com/docs/operations-manual/current/configuration/file-locations/
+Due to security reasons Neo4j only allows Cypher queries to acess files in certain directories.
+Move the generated csv files, `articles.csv` and `edges.csv` to the import directory of Neo4j.
+Follow [this guide](https://neo4j.com/docs/operations-manual/current/configuration/file-locations/) to find the import directory on your machine.

-### Load the CSV data
+### Cypher Queries to load the data

-Run the following Cypher queries in the Neo4j Browser.
+To load the csv files into Neo4j run the following Cypher queries in the Neo4j Browser.

-Create a unique constraint to improve lookup time:
+Create a unique constraint on `cord_uid` to improve lookup time:
 ```
 CREATE CONSTRAINT cord_uid ON (n:Article) ASSERT n.cord_uid IS UNIQUE
 ```

-Create articles nodes:
+Create articles nodes with metadata:
 ```
 LOAD CSV WITH HEADERS FROM 'file:///articles.csv' AS row
 WITH row WHERE row.publish_time IS NOT NULL